-Distribution centres are often located along the ring roads encircling population centres or, based on the nature of the goods, centrally within a region.
+Distribution warehouses are often located along the ring roads surrounding population centers or, depending on the nature of the goods, centrally in a region.

 What happens in a distribution centre?

 A distribution centre is designed to store goods in a central location for a short period before onward transport to retailers in the distribution centre’s service region.
-In particular, this requires good loading and unloading opportunities.
+It requires, in particular, good loading and unloading facilities.

-E-warehouse is a variant of city logistics that specialises in serving the growing ecommerce segment.
-E-commerce warehouses often have equipment for packing goods prior to delivery to distribution points where end users can collect their goods.
-They can also be centrally located in urban areas or otherwise easily accessible to consumers in order to streamline and improve the supplier’s distribution in the last stage – reaching consumers.
+E-commerce warehouses are a variant of logistics warehouses that specialize in serving the growing e-commerce industry.
+E-commerce warehouses often have equipment for packing goods prior to delivery to distribution points where the final customer can collect their goods.
+They can also be centrally located in urban areas or otherwise easily accessible to consumers in order to streamline and improve the supplier’s distribution even in the last stage – to the consumer.

-ICA Fastigheter, Apotea and Sorunda are examples of companies with operations in Catena's distribution centres.
+ICA Fastigheter, Apotea and Sorunda are examples of companies operating in Catena's distribution centres.

 Future-proofed distribution centres

-Our ambition is net-zero greenhouse gas emissions by 2030, which, among other things, affects the construction process when a new distribution centre is to be built.
-We also want to achieve environmental certifications on 100 percent of the Group’s lettable area and net-positive property portfolio in terms of biodiversity.
+Our ambition is net zero greenhouse gas emissions by 2030, which places demands on the construction process when a new distribution warehouse is to be built.
+We are also working to ensure that 100 percent of Catena's leasable space is environmentally certified and that the entire portfolio is net positive in terms of biodiversity.